-1. Gathering
+1. Beginning

-Spend a few minutes in silence, offering any worries or concerns from everyday life to God, and acknowledging God's presence among you as you meet together.
+Spend a few minutes in silence, offering any worries or concerns from everyday life to God, and acknowledging God's presence alongside you and within you as you prepare to reflect more deeply.

-Almighty and everlasting God,

-by whose Spirit the whole body of the Church

-is governed and sanctified:

-hear our prayer which we offer for all your faithful people,

-that in their vocation and ministry

-they may serve you in holiness and truth

-to the glory of your name;

-through our Lord and Saviour Jesus Christ,

-who is alive and reigns with you

-in the unity of the Holy Spirit,

-God for ever and ever.
+Almighty and everlasting God, by whose Spirit the whole body of the Church is governed and sanctified: hear our prayer which we offer for all your faithful people, that in their vocation and ministry they may serve you in holiness and truth to the glory of your name; through our Lord and Saviour Jesus Christ, who is alive and reigns with you in the unity of the Holy Spirit, God for ever and ever.
 Amen.